-What is Toluene?The chemical toluene, formerly known as toluol, is used in many industrial and consumer applications ranging from printing operations, manufacturing facilities, and nail salons.
-Toluene is commonly found in metal cleaners, adhesives, varnishes, paints and paint thinners.
-Toluene is a clear, colorless liquid and carries a smell similar to that of paint thinner.
-It dissolves other substances easily and can evaporate quickly.
+The chemical toluene, formerly known as toluol, is used in many industrial and consumer applications ranging from printing operations, manufacturing facilities, and nail salons.
+Toluene is commonly found in metal cleaners, adhesives, varnishes, paints and paint thinners and tolune storage is often a hazmat concern in operations that use this chemical.

 Toluene storage is highly flammable and has the ability to catch fire if exposed to heat, sparks or flames.
 According to NFPA 704, toluene risks include:

 Exposure to toluene can affect color vision, hearing, and high concentrations of exposure can lead to tiredness, difficulty sleeping, numbness in limbs, and damage to reproductive systems.

 Safety practices outlined below are solely used as safety guidelines when handling or storing toluene.
 In order to gain full compliance and safety measures, contact your local authorities or regional safety representative for a comprehensive approach for safety equipment and handling procedures.

 Toluene Safety – Handling & Storage